somwrks/ML-Notes/README.md

-All my notes and coursework projects
+All my coursework throughout all different ai courses merged together